Permafrost/TundraTN/README.md

     only if the condition evaluates to true will the document be enqueued to this queue.
 If not specified, the document will always be enqueued to this queue.
+  * `force?` is an optional boolean flag: when true the document will always be enqueued even if an existing task for the same queue already exists;
+    when false the document will only be enqueued if there is no existing task for the same queue.
+Defaults to false, if not specified.
   * `enabled?` is an optional boolean flag indicating whether this enqueuing rule will be applied to the document.
 When `false`, this enqueuing rule is inactive and ignored.
 Defaults to `true` when not